-Kenny turned his first wrench on a car before he was legally able to drive.
-His passion and inspiration for the auto industry comes directly from Kenny’s Dad, Karl Pfitzer.
-Kenny’s Dad is a retired rocket scientist for NASA and Boening.
-His Dad was instrumental in the U.S. Space Program, along with teaching his son about his hobby of restoring cars.
+Kenny's passion and inspiration for the auto industry comes directly from Kenny’s Dad, Karl Pfitzer.
+Kenny’s Dad is a retired rocket scientist for NASA and Boeing.
+His Dad was instrumental in the U.S. Space Program.
 Kenny spent his entire childhood in his Dad’s garage restoring vehicles.
-His first true restoration was a 1968 Volkswagen Square Back, but it was a 1960 Volkswagen Microbus that set the stage for his future career.
-Completely disassembled, Kenny and his Dad built the VW up from the ground.
-Kenny learned to weld, restore body parts and paint.
+His first true restoration was a 1968 Volkswagen Squareback, but it was a 1960 Volkswagen Microbus that set the stage for his future career.
+Completely disassembled, Kenny and his Dad built the VW from the ground up.

-His attention to detail and an eye for creative design caught the attention of West Coast Customs President Ryan Friedlinghaus.
-It was here, at West Coast Customs, that Kenny was able to take his background at Metal Crafters and apply it to both the design and business of West Coast Customs.
-With celebrity builds and meeting deadlines for the West Coast Customs TV show, Kenny was relied on heavily to ensure the entire process not only went smoothly, but that each project vehicle was the best possible vehicle leaving the facility.
+His attention to detail and eye for creative design caught the attention of West Coast Customs President Ryan Friedlinghaus.
+It was here, at West Coast Customs, that Kenny was able to take his background at Metal Crafters and apply it to both the design and business.
+With celebrity builds and meeting deadlines for the West Coast Customs TV show, Kenny was relied on heavily to ensure the entire process not only went smoothly but that each project vehicle was the best possible vehicle leaving the facility.

 It was in January 2016, Kenny decided it was time to put his creativity and ideas together as his own business.

 Gerry Marron is both a business partner to Zero to 60 Designs and also one of two Principal owners of 60 Grit Studios.
-60 Grit Studios is a full service creative fabrication studio, based in Southern California that develops full scale replica models, tradeshow booths and entertainment attractions.
-Gerry’s business partner with 60 Grit, Jay Echeverria, handles partnership management for 60 Grit, Gerry manages the partnership with Zero to 60 Designs.
+60 Grit Studios is a full-service creative fabrication studio, based in Southern California that develops full-scale replica models, tradeshow booths and entertainment attractions.

-Both Gerry and Kenny met a few years back during a project at West Coast Customs and realized that their talents combined could result in something special.
+Gerry and Kenny met during a project at West Coast Customs.
+They realized that their talents combined could result in something special.
 That’s exactly what happened.
-Zero to 60 Designs is more than an automotive powerhouse design studio, they are also part of a larger fabrication team that takes the innovative concepts and designs from 60 Grit Studios and together, they turn them into reality.
+Zero to 60 Designs is more than an automotive powerhouse design studio, it is also part of a larger fabrication team that takes the innovative concepts and designs from 60 Grit Studios and together, they turn them into reality.

 “Innovative fabrication is my thing.
 I strive to meet all my client’s needs, to produce high quality themed props and displays, along with creative exhibits that meet their budget expectation.
 I work closely with creative teams, designers and project managers to achieve their goals.
 Always ready to take on the next challenge.”